Video Pm.00 20.Still001 — Grevillia AG

 Silage preservation

-To assist in achieving a good fermentation, use of a quality silage inoculant is recommended.
+To assist farmers in achieving a good fermentation, use of a high quality silage inoculant is recommended.
 There has been significant research around the world to prove that silage inoculants work.
 Australia is no different, and the research is as applicable to Australia as it is to Europe or the USA.

 Why use a silage inoculant?